Are you wondering what’s the best DMZ tour?

 - Explore the extraordinary Demilitarized Zone that separates North and South Korea

-- Get a rare glimpse of North Korea from the Dora Observatory
+- Get a rare glimpse of North Korea from the Ganghwa Peace Observatory

-Those who are not interested in the JSA or who are short on time will find that the half-day DMZ tours offer a great alternative.
-You will see all the highlights of the DMZ and still have a half-day to discover Seoul.
+- If you aren’t interested in the JSA or short on time will find that the half-day DMZ tours offer a great alternative.

 DMZ Tour with a North Korean Defector